Skip to content

 Dashboard widget gives leads a live team view

-The Time Tracked widget shows every active timer, every paused session, and today's total hours across the full team in one panel.
-Leads see who's working, on what, and for how long without messaging anyone to ask.
+The Time Tracked widget shows every active timer and today's total hours in one panel.
+Leads see who's working, on what, and for how long.

 Find out where your hours go on your own tasks not our demo